language help

 Falls Are the Leading Cause of Death in Construction

-Concerningly, workers are more likely to die from falls today than they were a decade ago.
-Between 2011 and 2023, the total number and the rate of fatal falls to a lower level both increased.
-The total number of fatalities increased by 56%.
-The rate – a measure that compares the number of fatalities with the number of hours worked in the sector annually – increased by 13%.
-You can learn more about trends in CPWR’s Fatal and Nonfatal Falls in the US Construction Industry Data Bulletin.
+Concerningly, construction workers are just as likely to die from a fall to a lower level today as they were in 2012.
+From 2012 to 2024, the the number of fatal falls to a lower level increased but the rate remained the same.
+The total number of fatalities increased by 32.7% .
+The rate – a measure that compares the number of fatalities with the number of hours worked in the sector annually – stayed stable.
+You can learn more about trends in on the Falls Campaign’s Injury and Incident Data webpage.

 To raise public awareness of construction hazards and the need for improved safety in the industry, CPWR has maintained a Fatality Map since 2011.
 This map provides detailed geographic information and other circumstances about fatal injuries in the US construction industry.
 Filter by injury type on the map’s data dashboard to learn more about fall fatalities.